mikeirvine/Capstone-Equipment-Rental/README.md

 - Location data (details on the location of each store)

 ## Exploratory Data Analysis: <a name="eda"></a>
-### 60
-Given the enormous dataset (125M+ daily unit sales records), I selected a single year and product family to build a sales forecasting model.
+### 60k invoices from the past five years provide enough information to be the core dataset for the demand forecasting model.

 An outline of each table is below.
 My general approach was to use the supplemental datasets (items, holidays, store, etc.) to enrich the transaction dataset, and then select a subset of the data for a particula year and item family to reduce the scope of the model.
 #### Transaction Dataset:
 - The main transaction dataset has 125M+ records spanning from Jan 1, 2013 to Aug 15, 2017